Working with Buddhists behind bars

 Andrew: How does this work fit in with the life of a Buddhist monk or nun?

 Santikaro Bhikku: Prison is a good place to practice socially engaged Buddhism.
 Prison brings together a lot of social issues in this country: racism, poverty, class, violence in society, rigid hierarchy, and militarization.
 Also, it’s challenging for me as a monastic in this country, where it’s still so easy to get away with a middle-class existence.
 Our Buddhist centers are overwhelmingly middle class, or even upper middle class.
 We have a lot of places with nice gourmet food and all kinds of little privileges.
-Working with prisoners is one way I’m trying to have a connection to people who do not have middle-class privileges or backgrounds.
+Working with incarcerated people is one way I’m trying to have a connection to people who do not have middle-class privileges or backgrounds.

 Another aspect of my life as a Buddhist monk is to share Dhamma, and these are just more human beings who are interested in Dhamma.
 A prison is such a brutal, hierarchical, paramilitary system—and here we are meditating!
-And it’s not just about the prisoners, by the way.
+And it’s not just about the incarcerated people, by the way.
 The guards are not very privileged people either.
 They are, for the most part, poorly paid and not well respected.
 How many people want to grow up to be a prison guard?

 Some of the most moving experiences I’ve had in prison were when I’ve given refuge, or precepts.
 When I give the precept not to kill to someone who’s killed, it really moves me.
 I’ve been so amazed at the discussions I have with the men in the prison groups.
 They are in an environment where nobody wants to listen to them, where nobody cares about what they think.
 When they come in contact with somebody who’s genuinely interested and wants to know what they think, they open up.